rauhersu/lifecycle-agent/ai/request-llm/GITHUB_INTEGRATION.md

 ### No Results Posted (Most Common Issue)
 - **Root Cause**: The tool says "No changes detected in config/crd/bases/ directory" even though you modified CRD files
 - **Solution**: This was a git context issue that has been fixed.
+The tool now:
-The tool now properly compares PR branches against their base branch
+  - Properly compares PR branches against their base branch
+  - Dynamically finds the git repository root (no hardcoded paths)
+  - Works correctly when run from the project root (matches GitHub Actions)
-- **Debugging**: Check the "Setup git for comparison" step in workflow logs to verify branch setup
+- **Debugging**: Check the "Setup git for comparison" step in workflow logs to verify branch setup and repository root detection

 ### Other Issues
 - Ensure the tool finds CRD changes in `config/crd/bases/`